darktable/Unity-NorthStar/Documentation/ShadowImportanceVolumes.md

 ## Using Shadow Importance Volumes

-Shadow Importance Volumes will automatically be enabled when any enabled volume intersects the camera.
-To create a new volume, create an empty Game Object, and then select Add Component and choose ShadowImportanceVolume.
-You can then reposition and scale the volume into position.
-Any surface that can receive shadows should be inside a volume.
-The entire object/mesh is not required to be inside the volume, only the surface.
+Shadow Importance Volumes activate automatically when any enabled volume intersects the camera.
+To create a new volume, make an empty Game Object, select Add Component, and choose ShadowImportanceVolume.
+Reposition and scale the volume as needed.
+Only the surface that can receive shadows needs to be inside a volume, not the entire object or mesh.

 ![](./Images/ShadowImportance/Fig2.png)

-If all volumes are disabled or do not intersect the camera, shadows will revert to their default Unity implementation.
+If all volumes are disabled or don't intersect the camera, shadows revert to Unity's default implementation.

-## How they work
+## How They Work

-All volumes in the game world are first intersected with the active cameras frustum.
-Any volume or part of a volume that lies outside of the camera frustum is ignored.
-The intersection of the volumes and frustum is then used as a hull for shadowcasting - the hull is transformed into shadow space, and an adjustment matrix is generated to fit the shadowmap more tightly around the active areas.
+First, all volumes in the game world intersect with the active camera's frustum.
+Any volume or part outside the camera frustum is ignored.
+The intersection of volumes and frustum forms a hull for shadowcasting.
+This hull is transformed into shadow space, and an adjustment matrix is generated to fit the shadowmap more tightly around active areas.

 Unity camera frustum with a far distance of 20: